nms photoNorth Middle School

 LYNBROOK NORTH MIDDLE SCHOOL DESIGNATED NO PLACE FOR HATE

-Lynbrook North Middle School received gold star recognition from the Anti-Defamation League.
-ADL’s No Place for Hate initiative is a school climate improvement framework that provides schools with an organizing framework for combating bias, bullying and hatred, leading to long-term solutions for creating and maintaining a positive school climate.
-No Place for Hate schools received their designation by:
+North was once again designated as a NO PLACE FOR HATE school by the Anti Defamation League.
+ADL's NO PLACE FOR HATE initiative provides schools with an organizing framework for combating bias, bullying and hatred, leading to long-term solutions for creating and maintaining a positive school climate.
+NO PLACE FOR HATE schools receive their designation by:

-• Building inclusive and safe communities in which respect is the goal, and all students can thrive.
+* Building inclusive and safe communities in which respect is the goal.

-• Empowering students, faculty, administration, and family members to take a stand against hate and bullying by incorporating new and existing programs under one powerful message.
+* Empowering students, faculty, administration, and family members to take a stand against hate and bullying.

 description